Marketing Strategy · AI Activation

 Before a brief goes to production spend, run it through an AI simulation of your target persona - built from your actual ICP, not a generic prompt.
 This means specifying the persona's decision-making context, their current mindset, the occasion they are in, and the specific barrier between their current behaviour and the desired behaviour you are targeting.

 The persona is only as useful as the specificity of the ICP it is built from.
 A generic "senior marketing decision-maker" prompt produces generic reactions.
-A persona constructed from your actual ICP criteria - their decision-making context, their current priorities, the specific barrier between their current behaviour and the desired behaviour - produces reactions that are diagnostic.
+A persona built from your actual ICP - not a generic job title - produces reactions that are specific and useful.

 Emporia Research ran a comparative study between LinkedIn-verified B2B respondents and AI-generated synthetic users, and found that synthetic users display a strong positive bias - they tend to approve rather than reject.
 That finding inverts how the tool should be used: the value of a synthetic persona is not in what it approves.
 It is in what it rejects and why.
 A well-constructed ICP persona that pushes back on your brief is telling you something your internal review process missed.

 The most common source of campaign underperformance is not bad creative.
-It is briefs that address the wrong job for the wrong audience moment - and that problem surfaces cheaply in a synthetic validation, or expensively in a live campaign.
+It is briefs that address the wrong job for the wrong audience moment - and you catch that cheaply before production spend, or expensively once the campaign is already running.

 The most time-intensive part of campaign production is not execution.
 It is brief alignment.
 Teams debate audience definition, argue about which occasion or need state to address, write positioning statements that nobody fully agrees on - and then revise them after the first creative review.

 The draft is a starting point, not a finished brief.
-But it shifts the team's effort from generating to critiquing - which is both faster and produces better output.
-In teams where this is working, brief turnaround compresses significantly - not because AI writes faster, but because the alignment debate is resolved before the meeting starts.
-The team critiques a structured draft rather than generating from a blank page.
+But it shifts the team's effort from writing to critiquing - which is both faster and produces better output.
+In teams where this is working, brief turnaround gets much shorter - not because AI writes faster, but because the alignment debate is resolved before the meeting starts.
+The team critiques a draft rather than starting from nothing.

 ICP Activation in CPG: What Is Different

 CPG teams face a version of the ICP decay problem that is structurally more complex than B2B.
-Consumer audiences do not just change their jobs - they change their occasions, their priorities, their repertoire behaviour, and their relationship to categories.
+Consumer audiences do not just change their jobs - they change their occasions, their priorities, which brands they buy and how often, and their relationship to categories.

-In a major FMCG portfolio strategy review, a recurring failure mode was identified: media and promotional decisions had been optimised purely for ROI metrics without anchoring to strategic reach targets tied to the defined audience.
+In a major FMCG portfolio strategy review, a recurring failure mode was identified: media and promotional decisions had been optimised purely for ROI metrics without staying connected to who they were actually targeting.
 The efficiency numbers looked acceptable.
 The brand metrics were not moving.
-The diagnosis was that ROI optimisation had concentrated spend on a narrowing base of existing buyers rather than building reach into the defined target segment.
+The problem was that chasing ROI metrics had concentrated spend on existing buyers rather than reaching new people in the target segment.

 The targeting model had not been wrong when it was set.
 It had simply not been revalidated as behaviour shifted - and no single decision had caused the break.
 That is the structural problem with static ICPs in CPG: they decay silently, and the standard performance metrics are the last place you see it.

-For CPG teams, AI activation adds a layer that static models cannot provide: continuous validation of whether the defined audience is still behaving as expected.
+For CPG teams, AI gives you something static models cannot: an ongoing check on whether your defined audience is still behaving as expected.
 Not a quarterly survey.
-A live signal that surfaces when the targeting assumption breaks.
+A live signal that tells you when the targeting assumption breaks.

 Where to Start